VeriBlock/alt-integration-cpp/docs/families/btc/integration_13_setup_abfi.md

 # Overview

+The Altchain Bitcoin Finality Indicator (ABFI) service provides an API that returns a number indicating the security of a transaction.
+This number is called bitcoinFinality and starts at -11 the moment a transaction is protected by a single bitcoin block.
+Each additional bitcoin block after that will increase the finality by one.
+The transaction is considered secure once bitcoinFinality reaches zero.
+Note that zero actually means there are a total of 12 bitcoin blocks protecting the altchain transaction.

+You can install this service and configure it for your altchain.
+To get ABFI, you can download this docker image: https://hub.docker.com/r/veriblock/altchain-bfi

 # 1. Altchain BFI configuration.

 The altchain BFI can be configured through the **application.conf** file which is inside the **bin** folder.